FlashWolfDragon/autotable/README.md

-# riichi.moe Fork
+# riichi.wolfdragon.dev Fork Fork

-This is a fork of the original autotable project.
+This is a fork of a fork of the original autotable project.
 Extra features include:
-* Washizu mode
+* Season/Flower/Joker tiles
-* Face down discarding for yami mahjong
-* Spectator mode
+* American Mahjong mode
-* Room passwords for spectating and playing
-* Some minor bug fixes

-The documentation below is somewhat out of date, but you can still get the project running locally with make as described.

 # Autotable